Canopy

 - A manifest format.
 A single YAML or JSON file at the root of every asset that declares what the asset is (skill, tool, prompt, sub-agent, or a bundle of these), what capabilities it needs (filesystem, network, shell, specific MCP servers), what it depends on, and how to install it.
 The format is intentionally minimal at v0: enough to round-trip between two harnesses, not enough to encode every harness’s quirks.

-A user flow looks like this: an author writes a skill, adds a marketplace.yaml manifest at the root, signs the bundle, and pushes it to the registry.
-A user on Nanocoder runs the marketplace install command (final binary name TBD, see open questions) against code-review-pack; the Nanocoder adapter pulls the manifest, verifies the signature, resolves dependencies, translates the bundle into Nanocoder’s native skill layout, and installs it.
-The same command, run inside Claude Code or any other adapted harness, produces a working install in that harness’s format.
+A user flow looks like this: an author already has a skill in their Claude Code skills directory, so they run canopy import and the Claude Code adapter reads the native files and drafts a canopy.yaml manifest for them; they tidy it, add it at the root, and open a PR against the catalogue.
+CI scans the package, a reviewer looks at it, and on merge the manifest’s hash is recorded in the catalogue index.
+A user on Nanocoder runs canopy add code-review-pack; the Nanocoder adapter resolves the package from the catalogue, verifies the recorded hash, resolves dependencies, translates the bundle into Nanocoder’s native skill layout, and installs it.
+The same command, run inside Claude Code or Codex, produces a working install in that harness’s format, using an adapter we maintain.

 Manifest deep-dive